 Alternatively, you can search for the journal title in either our online or print collections.

 Citation parts (APA style):

-Open the drop down menu for Choose a Database which lists the most popular databases at John Jay as well as a way to find databases by subject or by title.
+Open the dropdown menu for Select from popular databases, which lists the most-used databases at John Jay.
+You can also find databases by subject or by title.

-If you want to go to a specific database whose name you already know, Choose databases by title.
+If you want to go to a specific database whose name you already know, view databases by title.